zijianhuang/nmce/projects/theme-loader-api/README.md

 ### Respect prefers-color-scheme

-By default, this API will pick the first available theme in the dictionary during the first startup of the Web app, and use the last pick afterward.
-If you want to respect prefers-color-scheme during the initial load of the Web app, you may use the following in the app's bootstrap:
+By default, this API will pick the first available theme in the dictionary during the first startup of the Web app, and use last pick afterward.
+If you want to respect `prefers-color-scheme` during the initial load of the Web app, you may use the following in the app's bootstrap:
 ```ts
 const isDark = window.matchMedia('(prefers-color-scheme: dark)').matches;
 var r = findFirstTheme(isDark);